vaibhav-00007/Value-at-Risk-Project-with-Backtesting-Portfolio-Case-Study/README.md

 | Reliability                   | ❌ Not Reliable | ✅ Reliable | ✅ Reliable |

  ### Insight:
-   - Historical VaR is not reliable: it underestimates risk, with far more exceptions (11) than the expected ~2–3.
+   - Historical VaR is not reliable: it underestimates risk, with far more exceptions (11) than the expected ~2–4, → 350% higher breach rate.
    - Parametric VaR is acceptable, passing the backtest with a p-value above 5%.
    - Monte Carlo VaR is the most reliable, aligning closely with expected exceptions and a very strong p-value.
    - Monte Carlo provided the most conservative risk estimate, making it a useful tool for setting capital buffers under tail-risk scenarios.